Dave-team/Knowledge-base/Business-Intelligence/BI development.md

         - What measure type?
 - What calculated fields would they like to see?

 With all of this, remember it's iterative and the business will get back to BI if they want things changed

-## Requirements around non integration use cases
-- What is the problem you’re facing?
-- How big is the problem?
-E.g. how long does it take for you to do this?
-How is that time spend?
-Is it in the analysis or something else?
-- We can get the data into Looker, but that would come with it’s own problems of formatting and actually loading this in, it might break and it’s hard to keep a history.
-E.g. cells with currency fields, date formats, consistent headers and order of columns.
-- Also keep in mind that Looker is great for things but how would we replicate the flexibility of Excel?
-- If we would do that, would that be a good outcome for you in general?
-- It's always a trade-off between what we can do on our end and how much time that will take and whether its possible against the benefit that would have on the business